seraogianluca/RoomBooking/docs/Manual.md

 The system shows a list of available rooms and claims to choose one of them:

 ```
-List of the avaiable rooms:
+List of the available rooms:

 ID    Room            Building                  Capacity
 ===================================================================